sdeeg-pivotal/spring-polymer-demo/README.md

 ##Update
-Google has released Polymer 0.9 (Beta), which is significantly different than the 0.5x (Dev Preview) release that this project is based on.
-Unfortunately, as of this writing (mid May), the iron (formerly core) and paper elements have not been fully ported.
-I've begun updating the general structure of the app, but am going to wait until at least the iron elements are ready.
+Google has released Polymer 1.0!
+It is significantly different than the 0.5x (Dev Preview) release that this project is based on.
+I've begun updating the app, but time constraints have kept me from fully porting it with all the updated Spring Security goodness that has also happened.
+I do have a simpler project using Polymer 1.0 and Spring here: [spring-polymer1-sample](https://github.com/sdeeg-pivotal/spring-polymer1-sample)

 ##Introduction